duyet/adminjs-dev/docs-src/tutorials/04-customizing-resources.md

 ## How a __Resource__ can be modified?

 You have lots of options.
-You can modify basic appearance of a resource and more complicate aspects, as how a particular field should be rendered.
+You can modify basic appearance of a resource as well as more complicate aspects, such as how a particular field should be rendered.

-In the next sections I will point out a couple of options.
+In the next sections, I will point out a couple of options.

 ### { __parent__ } In the sidebar

-By default AdminBro groups resources by the database they belong to.
-But you can change that and group them in a different way.
+By default, AdminBro groups resources by the database they belong to, but you can change that and group them in a different way.
 It can be done by using a `parent` option.

-So let say you want to group all text'ish resources into a __content__ category in the sidebar.
+Lets say you want to group all text'ish resources into a __content__ category in the sidebar.
 You can do this by passing the __parent__ as an option:

 ```javascript